Aircraft hijacking: Countermeasures

 As a result of the large number of U.S.–Cuba hijackings in the late 1960s to early 1970s, international airports introduced screening technology such as metal detectors, X-ray machines and explosive detection tools.
-In the U.S, these rules were enforced starting from January 1973 and were eventually copied around the world.
-These security measures did make hijacking a "higher-risk proposition" and deter criminals in later decades.
+In the U.S., these rules were enforced starting from January 1973 and were eventually copied around the world.
+These security measures made hijacking a "higher-risk proposition" and deterred criminals in later decades.
 Until September 2001, the FAA set and enforced a "layered" system of defense: hijacking intelligence, passenger pre-screening, checkpoint screening and on-board security.
 The idea was that if one layer were later to fail, another would be able stop a hijacker from boarding a plane.
 However, the 9/11 Commission found that this layered approach was flawed and unsuitable to prevent the September 11 attacks.
-The U.S Transportation Security Administration has since strengthened this approach, with a greater emphasis on intelligence sharing.
+The U.S. Transportation Security Administration has since strengthened this approach, with a greater emphasis on intelligence sharing.